input-output-hk/iogx/README.md

 Contrary to [`shell.nix`](#34-nixshellnix) and [`haskell-project.nix`](#33-nixhaskell-projectnix), which are evaluated several times against a configuration matrix, `per-system-outputs` is only evaluated once.

+If this file does not exist then no extra outputs will be added to the flake.

+If none of the function parameters are needed, your can omit them and write an attrset only in this file.

 ### 3.5.1. `inputs`

 See [`inputs`](#331-inputs) from [`haskell-project.nix`](#33-nixhaskell-projectnix).